 ‘A client was helped with travel to attend an interview that led to employment and secured housing for him and his girlfriend, both formerly homeless.
 A small grant at the right time made a huge difference to their lives’.

 ‘Poverty and money management issues are commonplace.
 ‘T’ , who was helped with a top-up for his electricity key, is schizophrenic.
 He has gambling and substance addictions, receives £342 each month of which £212 is taken directly to pay debts.’

 Working With Others

 We are interested in working with other grant-makers where we share a common interest.
 In recent years, in partnership with the Church Urban Fund, we established a joint programme to encourage faith groups and health agencies to work together on social action projects.
-In 2015 we began an exciting new partnership with the Hospital Saturday Fund – see our ‘Grants’ page for more details.
-The collaborative approach helps both partners extend the range and improve the impact of their grant-making.
+In 2015 we began an exciting new partnership with the Hospital Saturday Fund and for this year have been joined in this collaboration by the Sir Halley Stewart Trust – see our ‘Grants’ page for more details.
+Working together benefits us all, extending our reach and adding value to our grant-making.
 If you are interested in collaborative funding you are welcome to contact us to discuss how we might work together.

 London Catalyst is privileged to have Her Majesty the Queen as our Patron.
 In 2016, staff, trustees and volunteers joined in ‘The Patron’s Lunch’ to celebrate the Queen’s 90th birthday and her patronage of more than 600 charities and organisations in the UK and across the Commonwealth.
 We are delighted to have received a gift of £2,500 from the Patron’s Lunch Fund towards our Samaritan grants, helping us to help more people in crisis across the capital.